 Anxiety is found to occur at a specific time; the frequency depends on the individual’s state of mind.

 Anxiety is observed to be more common among adults.
 This is not to say that children cannot be diagnosed with an anxiety disorder.
-The probability of that is quite low as anxiety among children is often confused with ADHD.
+The probability of that is quite low, as anxiety among children is confused with ADHD.

-Anxiety manifests itself in several physical forms, such as digestive dysfunction, bruxism, exhaustion, restlessness, headaches, and trembles.
+Anxiety manifests itself in several physical forms, such as digestive dysfunction, bruxism, exhaustion, restlessness, headaches, and trembling.

-The psychological repercussions of anxiety include introversion, clingy behavior, racing thoughts, lack of punctuality, irritable.
+The psychological repercussions of anxiety include introversion, clingy behaviour, racing thoughts, lack of punctuality, irritable.

 Living with anxiety can be quite difficult, and appropriate medical help must be sought in the necessary cases to cope with it.